NuGet/docs.microsoft.com-nuget/docs/What-is-NuGet.md

 ![Relationship between package creators, package hosts, and package consumers](media/nuget-roles.png)

 A "compatible" package in this case means that it contains assemblies built for at least one target .NET framework that's compatible with the consuming project's target framework.
-To make a package widely compatible, it's creator compiles separate assemblies for various target frameworks and includes all of them in the same package.
+To make a package widely compatible, its creator compiles separate assemblies for various target frameworks and includes all of them in the same package.
 When a consumer installs that package, NuGet extracts only those assemblies that are needed by the project.
 This minimizes the package's footprint in the final application and/or assemblies produced by that project.

 ## NuGet tools